 Fast climate change drives pronounced changes in species’ genetic diversity

-Numerous species responded to past climate change by tracking suitable environment and consequently their genetic make-up 1,2.
-Future climate change velocities will likely outpace species dispersal abilities 3, leading to further changes in the distribution of genetic diversity 4, local extirpations (REFS) and ultimately to extinctions (REFS).
+Numerous species responded to past climate change by tracking suitable environmental conditions and consequently, altered their genetic make-up 1,2.
+Future climate change velocities will likely outpace species dispersal abilities 3, leading to further changes in the distribution of genetic diversity 4, local extirpations (REFS, e.g. Bellard, C. et al (2012) Impacts of climate change on the future of biodiversity.
+Ecology letters 15: 365-377 & Parmesan, C. (2006) Ecological and evolutionary responses to recent climate change.
+Annual review of Ecology, Evolution and Systematics 37: 637-669) and ultimately to extinctions (REFS e.g. the same as previous).
 Under different forecasted climate change scenarios species lacking genetic variability to survive in remnant isolated populations will appear particularly threatened 5.
-It is expected that species under stable climatic conditions slow climate change velocity reach stationary demographic conditions and stable levels of genetic diversity.
+It is expected that species under stable climatic conditions (slow climate change velocity) reach stationary demographic conditions and stable levels of genetic diversity (REFS).
 Counterintuitively, it is also expected that fast range contractions better preserve species levels of genetic diversity 6.
-These opposite expectations hinder our ability to predict responses of genetic diversity to future climate .
-For ths reason, analys of the differences in the response of species’ genetic diversity to slow and fast climate changes are the critical importance.
+These opposite expectations hinder our ability to predict responses of genetic diversity to future changes in climate and thus, have only been investigated to a very small extent.
+For this reason, analyses of the differences in the response of species’ genetic diversity to slow and fast climate changes are of the critical importance.

 Megafaunal replacements and extinctions in the Northern Hemisphere have been linked to abrupt climate changes based on Greenlandic ice core records (Cooper).
 Although informative, the use of extrapolated hemispheric trends contradicts recent studies showing that species with different ecological strategies experience climate change differently (Parmesan).
 And furthermore, that a high variance in the velocity of climate change is expected at broad spatial and temporal scales, and also across species (Serra-Diaz 2014).
 In order to evaluate the response of intraspecific genetic diversity to past climate change variability at broad spatial, temporal and at the species level must be accounted for.
 The use of global paleoclimatic reconstructions for consecutive time bins during the last 50,000 years, the now extensive fossil record and ancient DNA sequences available can be used to better understand species genetic dynamics during the Late Quaternaty.
 To our knowledge species’ genetic response to climate change has not been related to the pace climate change analyzing ancient DNA and fossil record from multiple species.